The 7 Best Things To Do in Rwanda

-Located in the East African region, Rwanda-world renown as “the land of a thousand hills”, is a small landlocked country bordered by Uganda, the Democratic Republic of Congo, Burundi and Tanzania.
+Located in the East African region, Rwanda-world renowned as “the land of a thousand hills”, is a small landlocked country bordered by Uganda, the Democratic Republic of Congo, Burundi, and Tanzania.
 She is uniquely endowed as you will see the 7 best things to do in Rwanda in this article.

 Small as it is, Rwanda offers a variety of spectacular activities to get involved in.
 The 7 best things to do in Rwanda are described below.

-Volcanoes National Park is only a 2 hour’s drive from Kigali-the capital of Rwanda and is home to over 300 mountain gorillas living in over 10 families.
-Volcanoes National Park covers 160 square kilometers of rain forest and encompasses five of the eight volcanoes in the Virunga mountains.
+Volcanoes National Park is only a 2-hour drive from Kigali-the capital of Rwanda and is home to over 300 mountain gorillas living in over 10 families.
+Volcanoes National Park covers 160 square kilometers of rainforest and encompasses five of the eight volcanoes in the Virunga mountains.

 When in Kigali city, you have a variety of spectacular tourist sites to visit and learn about the interesting history and culture of Rwanda.
 Some of these interesting places that make up the 7 best things to do in Rwanda and can be visited include;